Cosmas of Maiuma

 Cosmas of Maiuma, also called Cosmas Hagiopolites ("of the Holy City"), Cosmas of Jerusalem, Cosmas the Melodist, or Cosmas the Poet (d.
 773 or 794), was a bishop and an important hymnographer in the East.
 He is venerated as a saint by the Eastern Orthodox Church and the Catholic Church.

 Life

 Cosmas (Κοσμάς) was born in Damascus, modern-day Syria, but he was orphaned at a young age.
-He was adopted by Sergius, the father of John of Damascus (ca.676 - 749), and became John's foster-brother.
+He was adopted by Sergius, the father of John of Damascus (c.
+676 – 749), and became John's foster-brother.
 The teacher of the two boys was an elderly Calabrian monk, also named Cosmas (known as "Cosmas the Monk" to distinguish him), who had been freed from slavery to the Saracens by John's father.
 John and Cosmas went from Damascus to Jerusalem, where both became monks in the lavra-type monastery of Sabbas the Sanctified near that city.
 Together they helped defend the Church against the heresy of iconoclasm.

 Cosmas left the monastery in 743 when he was appointed Bishop of Maiuma, the port of ancient Gaza.
 He outlived John by many years and died in great old age.